Tutorials and Examples

 - Go to the Options Box, click on Ins/Del peaks to bring

 up the Peak Edit Options box.
-As these are relatively
+As peak has low angle

 peak fitting model.
 Then with use the mouse and left button to

-select ONLY the alpha-1 components of the peak.
-If you incorrectly
+select ONLY the alpha-1 component of the peak (easy here

 add a peak, put the mouse over the offending peak and click the

 - From the top menu bar, select Fit, Fit Marqardt.

 - This brings up Fit Details box.
 You have the option to